Christ-Mind-Teachings/cmi-www/_acq/quick.md

 #### Heading

 The heading is found on every page including document pages.
-It's a link and will always return back to the Library card catalog.
+It's a link and will always return back to the Library home page.
 Clicking the header is a way to move around the library quickly.

 #### Teaching

 The teaching is found on every page and identifies the source of the content.
 It is not a link because the page is the homepage of the teaching.

 #### Menu

 The menu offers access to the functions available on the page.
 The options available may vary slightly between landing pages.
+The menu bar sticks to the top of the page when scrolled so all features remain available.

 <div class="ui relaxed list">
   <div class="item">